geeksblabla/ticket.blablaconf.com/README.md

 ```

-4. Configure cloudinary to generate images
+4. Configure Cloudinary to generate images see `utils/ticket-image-generator.ts`